iurada/fairness_crossdomain/README.md

-# Fairness meets Cross-Domain Learning: a new perspective on Models and Metrics
+# Fairness meets Cross-Domain Learning: a Benchmark of Models and Metrics

 Official code of our work "Fairness meets Cross-Domain Learning: a Benchmark of Models and Metrics"